chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/implementation/custom-logic/scripts-guidance-and-scenarios.md

 *   Documentation and Testing

-Successfully overcoming these challenges requires a combination of technical expertise, thorough planning, and ongoing monitoring to ensure scripts function effectively and contribute positively to Sitecore Content Hub’s performance and usability.
+It is important to know and apply the above topics to maintaining Content Hub’s performance and usability.

 The guide includes guidance on pre-scripting audits, data mapping for efficient automation, quality control practices, and post-implementation checks to ensure that scripts enhance content structure, searchability, and usability within Sitecore Content Hub.
 There are also code examples to illustrate common scripting use-cases.

-The guide is squarely aimed at Technical Implementors, but there will need to be feed-in from Solution Architects for wider integration topics, and from Product Owners/Business Stakeholders for business logic and data shaping.
+The guide is aimed at Technical Implementers, but there will need to be feed-in from Solution Architects for wider integration topics, and from Product Owners/Business Stakeholders for business logic and data shaping.

 ## ![(lightbulb)](/images/learn/accelerate/content-hub/img/icons/emoticons/lightbulb_on.png) Execution

-Effective Implementation of scripts in Sitecore Content Hub requires strategies to address the platform’s complexities and ensure scripts are reliable, performant, and maintainable.
+Implementation of scripts in Sitecore Content Hub requires care to ensure scripts are reliable, performant, and maintainable.
 Here we will discuss solutions and best practice on each of the points posed in the section above.

-More information on execution can be found in the dedicated recipe on the Discovery process.

 ### 1\.
 Gain a deep understanding of the entity model

 Sitecore Content Hub relies on a detailed entity model with interconnected asset types, metadata fields, and taxonomy structures.
 Understanding and correctly mapping this model is essential for effective scripting.

-Scripts that don’t accurately account for these relationships may fail to execute or produce inconsistent results.
+When building a script:

-1. Begin with a detailed analysis of Sitecore Content Hub’s entity model, including asset types, metadata structures, and taxonomies.
+1. Begin with an analysis of the entity model, including asset types, metadata structures, and taxonomies.
+Consider which of these your customisation may touch or could leverage.

 2. Establish a clear mapping of these relationships to guide scripting and avoid errors.

 3. Consider which custom schema or members are required in order to create desired script outputs.

-4. Documentation of this model provides a reliable reference that can be used across different scripts, reducing the risk of inconsistencies and errors.
+4. Document this model to provide a reliable reference that can be used across different scripts, reducing the risk of inconsistencies and errors.

 For example, suppose you’re automating asset ingestion, and you need to assign each asset to the correct category, and to set metadata based on its type (e.g., image, video, document).

 Before writing any script, document the entire asset structure and related entities — such as category taxonomies, required metadata fields, and parent-child relationships.
 This helps prevent misclassification and ensures the script respects Content Hub’s entity relationships, reducing the chance of improperly linking or tagging assets.

+It is also important to feed back to the project stakeholders with this documentation, as often edge cases are identified.
+These can be more difficult to correct later, especially if a bulk data update is required.

 ### 2\.
 Learn and Leverage Sitecore’s SDKs

-Sitecore Content Hub scripting uses SDK interactions, which requires knowledge of the Content Hub SDKs and data structures.
+Sitecore Content Hub scripting requires knowledge of the Content Hub SDKs and data structures.

 Developers must understand best practice to ensure scripts are efficient and performant, especially when the Content Hub instance contains large volumes of assets or metadata.

 1. Familiarise the development team with the Sitecore Content Hub Scripting SDK by utilising Sitecore’s comprehensive documentation to ensure scripts that interact with assets and metadata are both correct and optimised.

-2. Code should be structured carefully to balance performance and resource usage.

-3. Although this recipe is focused on Scripts, it is also important to understand the different phases of an entity update (Pre-commit, Validation, Security, Audit, Post) and the special Script types Metadata Processing and User events.
+2. Although this recipe is focused on Scripts, it is also important to understand the different phases of an entity update (Pre-commit, Validation, Security, Audit, Post) and the special Script types Metadata Processing and User events.
 Phases have different context variables available to support development.

-4. For advanced Content Hub developers; Shared scripts may be an option for re-using commonly used code.
+3. For advanced Content Hub developers; Shared scripts may be an option for re-using commonly used code.

 ### 3\.
 Implement error handling and logging